oblinger/HookAnchorApp/T/Career/RES/RES Todo.md

 - [ ] Add an objectives section?

 CLEANUP:
-- Vet & update the "at a Glance" section claims
-- SV: "Reduce scope ..."   (pick better bullet)
 - SV: get numbers on actual growth
 - AF: total number of employees.
 - Formatting on "grey" sections.